RemRemRemRe/RemRemRemRe.github.io/_posts/2024-10-05-Latent Timer.md

 ### Limitations

-- Rem::Latent::FTimerHandle is 32-bit, because `FLatentActionManager::AddNewAction` only accepts `int32`, while it was `uint64` in `TimerManager`
+- `Rem::Latent::FTimerHandle` is 32-bit, because `FLatentActionManager::AddNewAction` only accepts `int32`, while it was `uint64` in `TimerManager`

-- Infinite loop map happen if if `Rem::Latent::SetTimerForThisTick` called within `FLatentActionManager::ProcessLatentActions`, use `Rem::Latent::SetTimerForNextTick` instead
+- Infinite loop map happen if `Rem::Latent::SetTimerForThisTick` is called on the same object within `FLatentActionManager::ProcessLatentActions`, use `Rem::Latent::SetTimerForNextTick` instead in the case

-- `Rem::Latent::SetTimerForThisTick` may not called at this tick, if the bound object is already ticked, use `TimerManager` instead, or using my wrapper `Rem::Object::SetTimerForThisTick`
+- `Rem::Latent::SetTimerForThisTick` will not get called in the relevant `tick group`, if the bound object is already ticked this frame, consider `Rem::Latent::SetTimerForNextTick` instead in the case

-- `TimeToDelay`, `LoopCount`, `InitialDelay` are all 4 bytes for simplicity, might consider extended to those 27 bits in the future
+- `TimeToDelay`, `LoopCount`, `InitialDelay` are all 4 bytes only for simplicity, might consider extended to those 27 spared bits in the future

-- Requires bound object to Tick to "set tick group" for our timer latent action
+- Requires tick enabled on the bound object to "set tick group" for our timer latent action

 ### Sample code